neondatabase/neon/docs/rfcs/029-getpage-throttling.md

 * **implicit** backpressure through pq/TCP and
 * **explicit** rejection of requests + retries with exponential backoff

-Further, there is the question of how limiting IOPS will affect the **internal GetPage latency SLO**: where do we measure the SLI for Pageserver's internal getpage latency SLO?
-Before or after the rate limiter?
+Further, there is the question of how throttling GetPage@LSN will affect the **internal GetPage latency SLO**: where do we measure the SLI for Pageserver's internal getpage latency SLO?
+Before or after the throttling?

-And when we eventually move the measurement point into the Computes (to avoid coordinated omission), how do we avoid counting rate-limiting induced latency toward the internal getpage latency SLI/SLO?
+And when we eventually move the measurement point into the Computes (to avoid coordinated omission), how do we avoid counting throttling-induced latency toward the internal getpage latency SLI/SLO?

 ## Scope Of This RFC

-**This RFC proposes introducing a hard IOPS limit per tenant, with the same value applying to each tenant on a Pageserver**.
+**This RFC proposes introducing a hard GetPage@LSN/second limit per tenant, with the same value applying to each tenant on a Pageserver**.

-This proposal is easy to implement and significantly de-risks operating large Pageservers, based on the assumption that extremely-high-IOPS-episodes like the one from the "Motivation" section are uncorrelated between tenants.
+This proposal is easy to implement and significantly de-risks operating large Pageservers, based on the assumption that extremely-high-GetPage-rate-episodes like the one from the "Motivation" section are uncorrelated between tenants.

-For example, suppose we pick a limit that allows up to 10 tenants to go at limit IOPS, and our For example, suppose our Pageserver can serve 100k IOPS total at a 100% page cache miss rate.
+For example, suppose we pick a limit that allows up to 10 tenants to go at limit rate.
+Suppose our Pageserver can serve 100k GetPage/second total at a 100% page cache miss rate.
-If each tenant gets a hard limit of 10k IOPS, we can serve up to 10 tenants at limit speed without latency degradation.
+If each tenant gets a hard limit of 10k GetPage/second, we can serve up to 10 tenants at limit speed without latency degradation.

 The mechanism for backpressure will be TCP-based implicit backpressure.
 The compute team isn't concerned about prefetch queue depth.